 Male Shih Tzus live an average of 13 years.

 Female Shih Tzus typically have a lifespan of 10 to 16 years.

 However, various factors can impact their life expectancy.
 Genetics, breeding, and health conditions such as obesity, dental problems, and allergies can all impact a female Shih Tzu’s life span.

 To help extend your female Shih Tzu’s life span, be sure to provide a healthy diet, regular exercise, and regular visits to the vet for check-ups.

 Bichon Shih Tzus can live for up to 12 to 18 years.
 They are among the longest-living Shih Tzu mixes.

 Teacup Shih Tzus have a similar lifespan to their larger counterparts.
 Teacup Shih Tzus live as long as 12 to 15 years despite being more prone to health issues.

 You may be interested in: Teacup Chihuahua!
 Complete Guide

-How long do imperial Shih Tzus live?
+How long do mini Shih Tzus live?

 According to the official UK kennel club, Imperial Shih Tzus have an average lifespan of a little over 13 years.